 1. The base

 The base are provided from kiji-shi wood masters, forming rough wood chunk to refined wood base.
 This is the lacquer's heart, which is inevitable to check thoroughly.
-The tree has a trace it used to alive, so we remove the knot, crack, grain joints with sharp knife to prevent the trouble later on.
+The tree has a life trace, so we remove the knot, crack, grain joints with sharp knife to prevent the trouble later on.
 This step called KIRI BORI(切彫り).

 Apply the unmodified raw natural lacquer sup to the whole surface of base to prevent wreck or crook, modifying its form firmly.
-Workshop visitors surprised to this black colour change, ask the reason often.
-Original lacquer sup is beige and white, which changes to dark, and deep colour triggered by oxidization as the time goes by.
+Workshop visitors surprised to this black colour change, ask the reason why.
+Original lacquer sup is beige and white, which changes to dark and deep colour triggered by oxidization as the time passes.

 3. Filling bumps

-Can you tell there is a clear scars of Kiribori and grain tracement ?
-Unless putting pate into those concave, a smooth finish will never be achieved.
-So this point we put Kokuso Urushi to refine the surface for the next step.
-This pate is consisted with a mixture of rice glue, wood powder, and raw natural Urushi in a best mixing ratio.
+Still there is a clear scars of Kiribori and grain tracement.
+Unless apply some putty into those concave, a smooth finish will never be achieved.
+So at this point we put Kokuso Urushi to refine the surface for the next step.
+This paste is consisted with a mixture of rice glue, wood powder, and raw natural Urushi in a best mixing ratio.